anmolgupta2704/Smart_Resume_Analyzer/readme.md

    .venv\Scripts\activate   # For Windows
 👨‍💻 Author

-Made with ❤️ for academic/project use.
+Made with Anmol Gupta for academic/project use.

 ---